NamanJParikh/reu2024-hyperspectral-camera/README.md

     * What parts of these analyses depend on the specific material in the growth, and what parts are general to any material?
     * Can these analyses be automated directly from the images (is it feasible, what tools would it use)?
     * Can we automatically adjust the growth based on analysis of these images as they come in (are the analyses computationally cheap enough to make this possible)?

+### Current Steps
+* Play with camera and software, take sample images, get data, etc.
+  * Take an image with the camera
+  * Use the camera's software
+  * Get the images into a notebook
+* Look for multi-spectral pyrometry literature - Web of Science database
+* Figure out black-body radiation equation and get spectrum from image
+* Heat graphite / alumina in standard furnace, take image, and do analysis